getting ready to quit

 - Work on cutting back your smoking.
 You can also track daily smoking to become more aware of smoking habits and routines.

-- Identify helpful resources: These can be support groups in your area, online resources, or links to information.
+- Identify helpful resources.
+These can be support groups in your area, online resources, or links to information.
+Browse through this website and also don’t forget to have a conversation with your healthcare provider about your smoking cessation plan.